 With Logan and his half-brother Dog, a more straightforward example of the trope is in action.

 Self-Made Orphan: Killed his biological father for killing the man who he thought was his father.
 It was his first kill and happened right after his claws appeared for the first time.

 Shoot the Dog: Subverted.
-In the issue mentioned under Badass Biker above, Logan sees the killer as a rabid dog and can't bring himself to kill him, having flashbacks to trying and failing to put down a rabid pet dog when he was young.
-The killer is shot dead by a female police officer; in talking with her, Logan reveals at the end of the issue that Silver Fox took the gun from him and shot the dog herself.
+In the issue mentioned under Badass Biker above, the killer's wacked-out behaviour causes Logan to associate him with a rabid dog, shown as flashbacks to him being unable to put down a rabid pet dog when he was young.
+After Logan retracts his claws, the killer is shot dead by a female police officer.
+In talking with her, Logan reveals at the end of the issue that Silver Fox took the gun from him and shot the dog herself.

 Sidekick: Nightcrawler, Kitty Pryde, then Jubilee, then Armor, then finally X-23.

 Smoking Is Cool: Prior to Joe Quesada vetoing it, Wolverine smoked cigars due to his healing factor preventing/undoing any physical harm it would cause (when he temporarily lost it, he had to quit).
 In Uncanny X-Men #196, where Logan and Kitty are sitting on some college steps, Kitty gets so sick of his second-hand cigar smoke blowing in her face that she grabs it out of Logan's mouth, takes several puffs... and promptly breaks down in a massive fit of coughing and wheezing.